Remod-org/ChatBot/README.md

   - text-ada-001 (cheapest, default)

 See https://beta.openai.com/docs/models/gpt-3 for more information on these models.
+See https://openai.com/api/pricing/ for pricing per request...

 The keyWord can be changed, but will only be checked at the start of a chat message, e.g. "bot? hello?" not "was that a bot?"

 ## Permissions

-  - chatbot.use -- if the configuration item requirePermission is set to true, players will need to have this permissions in order to query the bot.
+  - chatbot.use -- if the configuration item requirePermission is set to true, players will need to have this permission in order to query the bot.

 ## Usage